zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec16.md

           go to next name server IP.
        4. Else, if the DNS response contains at least one CDS record in the answer section, then add the name server IP and the CDS RRset to the *CDS RRsets* set.
-Also include any assciated RRSIG records.
+Also include any associated RRSIG records.
     2. Send the CDNSKEY query over UDP to the name server IP address.
        1. If no DNS response is returned, then go to next name server